noahehall/theBookOfNoah/0current/languages/javascript/typeSystems.md

 - overload: a function with the same name, but different types of parameters
   - fns of type overLoadFn are `overloaded`
 - thunks: fns in the form of `() => A`
+- structural typing: aka duck typing: focuses on the shape of an object; if it looks like a duck, treat it like a duck
+  - if two objects have the same shape, they are considered to be of the same type
+  - The shape-matching only requires a subset of the object’s fields to match.
+  - no distinction between objects and classes

 ## commonalities